rmaicle/cute.d/README.md

 * __Unit Test Block Execution__

-  Execute only a specific unit test block or a group of unit tests.
+  Execute only a specific unit test block or a group of unit test blocks.

 * __Module Unit Test Execution and Exclusion__

-  Execute all unit tests in a module.
+  Execute all unit test blocks in a module or exclude all unit test blocks in a module.
-  In contrast, the library also allows modules to be excluded from unit test execution.